 The addition of sour cream keeps it moist and tender, and serving it with ice cream and berries kicks it up a notch or two.
 Even a simple slice, without the accouterments, is an ideal remedy when a mid-afternoon craving hits.
 My family was generous with praise for this delightful change of pace as were my girlfriends when I brought a tray of squares to a cocktail party.

-This is such a terrific basic recipe for a crowd.
+This is such a terrific basic white cake recipe for a crowd.
 Serve with seasonal berries or top with sprinkles or toasted nuts before the frosting hardens.

 If you chill the iced cake overnight, you can cut out shapes with your favorite cookie cutters—think of stars for the 4th of July, Christmas trees for a holiday party.
 The options are endless.
 Tint the frosting if desired to match your theme!